68 Years · 45,000+ Members In Over 25 Countries

 Plenty of companies fail because their leaders couldn't read the room, manage their own reactions, build trust or handle conflict.
 Intelligence is a floor, not a ceiling.
 Emotional intelligence is what determines how high you go.

 "Don't confuse brightness with judgment."
+Red Scott

 Read more →

-"Great leaders expect — and they make those expectations explicit."
+"Great leaders expect and they make those expectations explicit."

 "Who you surround yourself with matters most."

 Your peer group sets your ceiling.
-The conversations you're in, the standards you're exposed to, the people who challenge your thinking — these shape how you grow as a leader more than any book, course or training program.
+The conversations you're in, the standards you're exposed to, the people who challenge your thinking, these shape how you grow as a leader more than any book, course or training program.
 This is why the Vistage room matters.

 Communication

 "The problem with communication is the illusion it happened."
+George Bernard Shaw

 The email was sent.
 The message was clear in the meeting.
-And yet — somehow — it didn't land.
+And yet, somehow, it didn't land.
 Communication isn't complete when you speak; it's complete when the other person has actually received and understood what you meant.
 These are often very different things.

 Read more →